THmanley/leagueConstitution/README.md

 ## __Section IX - Playoffs__ ##

 ### Championship Bracket ###
-- The winner of each division will be awarded a play off birth and seeds determined by Overall Record.
+- The top 2 teams of each conference will be awarded a play off birth and seeds determined by Overall Record.
-- The 5th seed team will be the team with the best record that did not win their division.
+- The 5th & 6th seed teams will be the teams with the best records that did not get top-2 in their conference (both could be from the same conference).
-- The final playoff spot will be awarded to the team with the highest points scored out of the remaining teams.
+- The 7th playoff spots will be awarded to the team with the highest points scored out of the remaining teams.

 <br><br>